 Should You Travel By Bus In Peru?

-Even though we’re experts at the airport, we know there’s more than one way to explore Peru.
+Even though we’re a top Lima Express Airport Taxi, we know there’s more than one way to explore Peru.
 Travel by air is not the cheapest method by any means.
 As a result, many people turn to intercity buses to explore the country.
 But should you travel by bus in Peru?

 Here are the 3 situations where you absolutely should, and 2 where you’re better off high in the sky.